TowarzyszFatCat/tfc-downloader/README.md

 ![image](https://user-images.githubusercontent.com/68988781/205488520-89c0ee52-ae67-48cd-918e-72e96ce79789.png)

 - Paste as many URL's as you want!
-- Download all mp3 files in best quality (160kbps) at once!
+- Download all mp3 files in best available quality (160kbps) at once!
 - All downloaded files are stored in `Downloads` directory in the same place where the binary file is.

 ## Important notes: